puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 External node scripts for versions before 0.23
 ----------------------------------------------

-Before 0.23, the script had to output two lines, the first was a parent node, and the second was a list of classes:
+Before 0.23, the script had to output two lines: a parent node, and a list of classes.

     #!/bin/sh
     # Super-simple external_node script for versions of puppet prior to 0.23